udippant/base-drafts/draft-ietf-quic-transport.md

 ## Extension Frames

-QUIC frames do not use a self-describing encoding.
+QWIK frames do not use a self-describing encoding.
 An endpoint therefore needs to understand the syntax of all frames before it can successfully process a packet.
 This allows for efficient encoding of frames, but it means that an endpoint cannot send a frame of a type that is unknown to its peer.

-An extension to QUIC that wishes to use a new type of frame MUST first ensure that a peer is able to understand the frame.
+An extension to QWIK that wishes to use a new type of frame MUST first ensure that a peer is able to understand the frame.
 An endpoint can use a transport parameter to signal its willingness to receive one or more extension frame types with the one transport parameter.